Wine Market Analysis

 9. Supply to market over time.

-The example considering various vintages of Lafite Rothschild above is a “vertical” analysis – one producer over several years.
+The example considering various vintages of Mouton Rothschild is a “vertical” analysis – one producer over several years.
 A “horizontal” analysis considers many producers in a single vintage.
-The chart below considers the relative value of multiple producers in vintage 2009
+The chart below considers the relative value of multiple producers in vintage 2009.

 The Amphora proprietary algorithm considers some 167 producers over 23 vintages (so 3841 possible investment opportunities) both vertically and horizontally on a daily basis, thereby modelling the market on a relative value basis.